Lazer Dim 700: Career

 Hamilton performed at Summer Smash, a music festival hosted by Lyrical Lemonade, on June 14, 2024.
 The TikTok personality "Diddy Bop" was seen on stage with the rapper.
 He also performed the following year at Summer Smash 2025.
-One of Lazers big moments in his career was when he first appeared on PlaqueBoyMax's stream.
+One of Lazer's big moments in his career was when he first appeared on PlaqueBoyMax's stream.
 PBM was making a studio session video featuring Lazer, they smoked a joint rolled by Lazer before starting the session, which Lazer Dim 700 famously laced.
 They then recorded the song "Laced Max" in the same session, which went to become one of his biggest songs and blew up along with the clips of Max being laced by Lazer.
 This helped to propel Lazer out of the deep underground and more into the mainstream.

 Musical style

 Hamilton creates most of his music using the BandLab app.

 Hamilton does not plan out most of his lyrics.
 His delivery often has no "hook, bridge, or break for air, just a perpetual stream-of-consciousness", according to Complex.

 Hamilton constantly makes new music with a focus on choosing "weirdo" beats, like his song "Injoyable" which samples SpongeBob's laugh.
 The bass of his songs has been described by The Fader as "being tailormade to wound subwoofers."
 Alphonse Pierre, a writer for Pitchfork, said of the instrumentals he raps over as "draw[ing] their influence from the maximalism of Lex Luger and Young Chop and the vibey original wave of plugg," with boosted bass similar to Brazilian funk.